code365opensource/microsoft.copilot.toolkit/README.md

 You can use the `New-DeclarativeAgent` cmdlet to create your own Declarative Agent app package.
 Below are some examples of how to use the `New-DeclarativeAgent` cmdlet.
 When you get the app package, you can upload it to your Microsoft 365 Copilot environment.
 You can also download the [sample package](Private/assets/Product%20Copilot.zip) if you want to try it out first.

+> [!TIP]
+> From v 0.1.6 (released on 2025-1-19), you can use the `publish` parameter to publish the app package to your Copilot environment directly.

 ![](Private/assets/sideload.png)

 Once you get it done, you can use the `Product Copilot` in your Copilot app.